-Bebi Slice watched as their hands thrashed and tore until they found what they wanted, and the shop door slammed open hard enough to shatter glass.
-Bebi Slice looked at the storm that had come with them, and then back at the huddle round her booth.
+Slice watched as their hands thrashed and tore until they found what they wanted, and the shop door slammed open hard enough to shatter glass.
+Slice looked at the storm that had come with them, and then back at the huddle round her booth.
 They’d started spraying already.
-She could hear the hiss and clack of her gun.
-She was out in the snow before anyone remembered she existed.
+She could hear the hiss and clack of the gun.
+She was outside in the snow before anyone remembered she existed.

 ‘Told you you’d be able to visit Hell as often as you liked.
 You’re going to live in it soon.’

-The Demon was sat on the shop front.
-It didn’t take her long to realise it was laughing.
+The Devil was sat on the shop front, and it didn’t take her long to realise it was laughing.

 She supposed it was about the tenth day when they finally gave up on subterfuge.
 Slice watched a woman scream her way past below, and debated whether or not to try and help.
 But she knew if she went down she wasn’t coming back; the creatures that had done it were only yards behind.
-As she watched one of them put her out of her misery Slice thought about how she was going to get out of town.
+As she watched one of them put her out of her misery, and Slice really started to think about how she was going to get out of town.

-At first she’d thought she wouldn’t find the gun in the shattered glass and shed skins of the ruined Beauty parlour.
-But as the Church bell rang in her ears her fingers touched its casing and she heard the voices from the train yard whisper.
-They knew what she’d been picking in the churches graveyard too.
+At first she was worried she wouldn’t find the gun in the shattered glass and shed skins of the ruined Beauty parlour.
+But as the Church bell rang in her ears her fingers touched its casing, and she heard something whisper in her head.
 By the time she returned it looked like her former customers could tell something was amiss.
 They clutched at their ears and fell to the ground popping and thrashing so much they were in danger of hurting themselves, as if they could smell something and they didn’t like it.
-Bebi Slice decided to give the carnage a hand, and swung up and down on the bell tower’s rope performing arabesques and pirouettes until her palms were sore, and by now so many baby Demons had appeared the square was packed.
-When there was enough of a crowd she decided to get to work.
-She sprayed so much that even the houses were soaked with Hemlock by the time she’d finished.
+Slice wondered if someone had seen what she’d been picking in the churches graveyard, but she doubted it because they would have run if they knew what was good for them.
+Slice decided to get to work, and swung up and down on the bell tower’s rope performing arabesques and pirouettes until her palms were sore.
+By now so many baby lizards had appeared in the square it was packed.
+When there was enough of a crowd she sprayed so much that even the houses were soaked with Hemlock by the time she’d finished.
 Soon the figures that had thrashed like their hamstrings had been cut were leaving the ground behind and her neck had grown tired of trying to follow them through the night sky.
-Bebi Slice walked through the muck they left behind the happiest girl in the world; listening to silence for the first time in her life.
-She didn’t even hear the Demons howl of rage as she sidestepped gristle, and bone, kicking severed eyeballs into the gutters with a smile on her face.
+Slice walked through the muck they left behind the happiest girl in the world; listening to silence for the first time in her life.
+She didn’t even hear the Devils howl of rage as she kicked severed eyeballs into the gutters with a smile on her face.